abs-lang/abs/docs/src/quickstart.md

 ## Explore the docs!

 A bit lost right now?
-Here's what we'd suggest you do:
+Here's what we suggest you do:

 * explore the [docs](/docs) to learn more about ABS' features
 * try running some ABS code in our browser-based [playground](/playground)